jgarber623/jquery-placehold/README.md

 # jquery-placehold
-A jQuery plugin to enable the HTML5 "placeholder" attribute in all browsers
+A jQuery plugin that enables the [HTML5 `placeholder` attribute](http://www.w3.org/TR/html5/common-input-element-attributes.html#the-placeholder-attribute) in all browsers.

 ## Requirements